digitaltrails/procno/README.md

    + Dynamic (no restart) support for desktop theme changes, including light/dark theme switching.
    + An option to run minimised in the system-tray with a quick-access tray context-menu.
    + Full configuration UI, editing of config INI files is not required.
-   + The configuration UI includes a tab for customising many of the colors, including each user's color.
+   + The configuration UI includes a tab for customising many of the colors, including the color for each user.
    + If Config INI files are externally edited, the changes are automatically reloaded without requiring a restart.

 ``Procno`` is a tool designed to increase awareness of background activity by monitoring the procfs and raising excess consumption as desktop notifications.
 Possibilities for